MetaFFI/metaffi-core/README.md

-# OpenFFI Framework
+# MetaFFI Framework

 **Latest Version: 0.0.3**

-OpenFFI framework is a simple and easy way to call functions in different programming languages.
+MetaFFI framework is a simple and easy way to call functions in different programming languages.

 Jump to:
 * [Usage section](#usage)
 * [Download section](#download)

-## Do you need OpenFFI?
+## Do you need MetaFFI?
 * Are you tired of searching for that library only in your project's language?

 * The library you're looking for is available only in a different language?